François Denis explains how embracing FinOps will help your organization optimize the value you see from your cloud spend.

 But this sword has two edges.
 The rise of cloud alongside the adoption of agile and DevOps organizational models has broken traditional procurement processes.
 The focus on enablement and decentralization, where engineers can instantly spend company money without intervention from the finance/procurement team, can very quickly lead to overspending and wasted resources.

 Without adapting to this new paradigm and establishing robust cloud financial governance, your dream scenario of cost-efficient cloud infrastructure can turn into a nightmare.

 So how do you stay in control of your cloud costs?

 Engineering teams, developers, and project managers – anyone who builds, maintains, or interacts with your cloud – need to be held financially accountable.
-This is achieved by creating a frictionless, business-oriented discussion between engineering and finance.
-When executed effectively, engineers and developers are enabled to make real-time, data-led decisions, without being bogged down by process.
+This is achieved by creating a frictionless, business-oriented discussion between these functions and finance.
+When executed effectively, engineers and developers are enabled to make real-time, data-led decisions, without being slowed down by lengthy procurement processes.

 The 6 key principles of Finops

 If managing cloud costs is a concern for your organization, then adopting FinOps is an excellent way to introduce the necessary governance and accountability into your teams.
 Adopting FinOps requires patience and it will take time to figure out how it works within your specific organization.
 The best place to start is by familiarizing yourself with the 6 principles of FinOps:

 - Collaboration – A culture of collaboration is essential when it comes to FinOps.
 Real-time communication between finance and engineering has to be encouraged so a continual process of improvement effort is in place from both sides.

 - Business Value Decision – Unit economics and value-based metrics are more important than raw spend.
 Focus on your key objectives and the value that is being provided so trade-off decisions can be consciously taken.